 The BV 155 began life as a Messerschmitt concept in 1942 before the design switched hands to Blohm & Voss.
 The aircraft would go through several design stages and its development was spurred on after German intelligence got word of the Boeing B-29 bomber which at the time could fly higher than any Luftwaffe aircraft was capable of.

-Had the BV 155 successfully entered production in time, it could have potentially altered air superiority back towards Germany’s advantage, but several design mishaps and toing and froing by the Nazi government on whether to put the BV 155 into production hampered the plane’s development.
+Had the BV 155 successfully entered production in time, it could have potentially altered air superiority back towards Germany’s advantage.
+However several design mishaps and toing and froing by the Nazi government on whether to put the BV 155 into production hampered the plane’s development.

 By the time the fighter was potentially ready for production, along with other high-powered interceptions such as the Focke-Wulf Ta 152, the war had turned against Germany to the point of defeat being inevitable.